dustinpfister/blog_posts/_posts/phaser-tilemap-set-collision-by-exclusion.md

 ## 2 - Example of setting tile map collision by frame index exclusion

+So there are a few ways to set up collision detection with a tile map, most if not all will involve setting an array of tile index values in an instance of a tile map.
+This could be done manually, but why bother with that if one of the tile map instance methods will work just fine?
+One such method is map.setCollisionByExclusion.
+This method works by just calling it and passing an array of tile index values in the map data that should be excluded from collision detection.

+In this example I will be using map.setCollisionByExclusion to set the collision index values of a tile map, and have a little guy sprite run around in the map.

 ### 2.1 - The create stage method